nethacker/scalable-ubuntu-flask-gunicorn-nginx/README.md

 ## Deployment:

 By executing the setup.sh script (instructions below) you will have a "Hello World" web application which leverages Flask a microframework for Python and Gunicorn acting as a webserver with NGINX serving as a reverse proxy.
+Upon successful deployment and if port 80 is open to you, going to the server IP in a browser will show you the message "Hello World" in red.

 ## Requirement: